pascualgroup/varmodel3/post_analysis/README.md

 A minimum of 2 replicates is required, but we recommend using at least 10 replicates.
 To run it, ensure that you are using Python v.3.7, and have installed the following dependencies: [os](https://docs.python.org/3/library/os.html), [sqlite3](https://docs.python.org/3/library/sqlite3.html), [pandas](https://pandas.pydata.org/), [numpy](https://numpy.org/), [scipy](https://scipy.org/), [matplotlib](https://matplotlib.org/), [argparse](https://docs.python.org/3/library/argparse.html), and [sys](https://docs.python.org/3/library/sys.html).

 ## Convert SNPs in THE REAL McCOIL format
 Based on the SNP allele frequencies, this script converts the SNP data into THE REAL McCOIL input format.
-See the 'README.docx' file of [THE REAL McCOIL github](https://github.com/EPPIcenter/THEREALMcCOIL) for more details.
+See the `README.docx` file of [THE REAL McCOIL github](https://github.com/EPPIcenter/THEREALMcCOIL) for more details.
 SNP calling information is stored in a matrix, where each element Sij represents SNP information at locus j of individual i, and can be 0 [homozygous minor allele], 0.5 [heterozygous], 1 [homozygous major allele] or -1 [missing data].
 The script also exports the SNP minor allele frequencies (MAF) in another output file.
-It uses the 'sampled_infections' and 'sampled_infection_snps' tables from the varmodel3 output database (in SQLite3 format).
+It uses the `sampled_infections` and `sampled_infection_snps` tables from the varmodel3 output database (in SQLite3 format).
 #### Example command
 `python TheRealMcCoilFormat.py --inputfile '/path/to/file.txt' --time 300 --minfreq 0.1`